Javascript SEO – Best Practices on JS SEO for Beginners

 <a href=”https://example.com/schoes/”>

-The same goes with adding rel=”nofollow” attribute value to links using the JS.
+The same applies to adding the rel=” nofollow” attribute value to links using JavaScript.
 The Google crawler will only collect these links and add them to the Crawl Queue.
-These links get crawled earlier than Google can render the web page, ultimately resulting in the discovery of rel=”nofollow”.
+These links are crawled earlier than Google can render the web page, ultimately resulting in the discovery of the ‘rel=”nofollow”‘ attribute.
 Again, this leads to confusion and waste of the crawl budget.

-Another way of having rel=”nofollow” link attribute value only making it or removing it with JS won’t work, because Google adheres to the most restrictive directive- that opens in the next tab.
+Another way of setting the rel=”nofollow” link attribute value, either making it or removing it with JavaScript, won’t work because Google adheres to the most restrictive directive—that opens in a new tab.

 Remove render-blocking JS

-Render-blocking JS is a code that decreases the speed of rendering web pages.
-This process is a bad influence from a UX point of view, and also from an SEO pov because you want your web pages rendered quickly by Google.
+Render-blocking JS is code that decreases the speed of rendering web pages.
+This process has a negative influence from both a UX and an SEO perspective, as you want your web pages to be rendered quickly by Google.
 But render-blocking JS makes the process slow.
 So, removing this code is necessary.

-To remove extra network requests, one can use inline JS.
-Other than that, you can also apply a lazy loading feature for easy SEO of your JS website.
+To eliminate unnecessary network requests, one can utilize inline JavaScript.
+Additionally, you can apply a lazy loading feature to enhance the SEO of your JS website.

-Make sure that you are not preventing search engines from accessing the JavaScript files of your project by using a robots.txt file; stemming from the situation where search engines are unable to understand and render your pages.
+Ensure that you are not preventing search engines from accessing the JavaScript files of your project by using a robots.txt file, which can cause search engines to be unable to understand and render your pages.

-JS files when any page on the site is requested.
+JS files are loaded when any page on the site is requested.

 So, on top of that, you can use code splitting to load the JS that is needed in the right way and use the lazy-loading feature for the rest of the code.
-This helps you with enabling loading your pages smoothly and becomes more interactive.
+This helps you enable the smooth loading of your pages and makes them more interactive.

 Optimize your images

-If images are the essential part of your brand, like representing products on any eCom website, that you want to get indexed, you have to optimize them for the search engines’ sake.
+If images are the essential part of your brand, like representing products on any e-commerce website, that you want to get indexed, you have to optimize them for the search engines’ sake.

-Link the images in your web page using the ‘src’ tag of HTML, and consider taking advantage of native lazy loading of browser-level images.
+Link the images on your web page using the ‘src’ attribute of HTML, and consider leveraging the native lazy loading feature of browser-level images.

 Server-side rendering

-Implementing these best practices allows both users and Googlebot to get a fully rendered HTML of your website from the server.
+Implementing these best practices enables both users and Googlebot to retrieve a fully rendered HTML version of your website from the server.

-The major SEO benefit of having your content available on the server is that it’s faster and easier for different bots to process the pages.
+The major SEO benefit of hosting your content on the server is that it’s faster and easier for various bots to process the pages.
 Simultaneously, server-side rendering improves the process of indexing and analyzing your pages.

 Server-side rendering is also a solution for presenting JS content to Google.

-Optimizing your rendered HTML that helps Google select your content
+Optimizing your rendered HTML to help Google select your content

 Monitor the DOM and page source of the web pages and pay attention to the following points: